Foundry376/Mathomatic-iOS/library/trunk/README.txt

 readline mode.
 This will allow easy command line editing and history.

 Define "SILENT" to remove all helpful messages and debugging code.
-This is useful when using Mathomatic as a symbolic math library.
-Code size is reduced with this option.
+This is useful when using Mathomatic in another program or if you only want terse output.

 Define "LIBRARY" when using the Mathomatic code as a symbolic math library.
 "SILENT" is automatically defined when this is defined.
 Most standard input